 Professional Experience : she taught French, Spanish and English in schools (kindergarden, primary, secondary, high school) and in adult education centers (Alliance française, cultural centers), and French language and literature at the university (University of Leicester : grammar, civilization, media ; Hebrew University of Jerusalem : writing, literary theory, narratology).
 She also worked as a cultural journalist, for the newspapers Jerusalem Post and Inferno magazine.

-Writing and Literary Translation : since 2011 (her daughter’s birth year), she devotes herself full-time to writing, literary translation, teaching writing workshops, and working with literary journals as a reviewer and a translator (Terre à ciel, Terres de femmes, Recours au poème, Phoenix, Europe, La Nouvelle Quinzaine littéraire, Diacritik, Nunc).
+Writing and Literary Translation : since 2011 (her daughter’s year of birth), she devotes herself to writing, literary translation, working as a proofreader and copy-editor, teaching writing workshops, as well as literature and French, and working with literary journals as a reviewer and a translator (Terre à ciel, Terres de femmes, Recours au poème, Phoenix, Europe, La Nouvelle Quinzaine littéraire, Diacritik, Nunc).

 Awards and Affiliations : winner of the 2015 European Calliope literary prize (awarded to promising young Francophone authors by the Cénacle Européen francophone, which used to be the Association Léopold Sédar-Senghor), winner of France’s 2017 CoPo Poetry Prize, member of the French writers’ union SGDL (Société des Gens De Lettres), the French literary translators’ union ATLF (Association des Traducteurs Littéraires de France), the editing committee of modern poetry journal Terre à ciel (since 2012), and Nunc Poetry Competition judge (since 2016).